RichardBrown384/riscos-artworks-js/docs/README.md

 ### Palette

-Contains the indexed palette for the file. *NB* the number of entries sometimes might have bit-31 set.
+Contains the indexed palette for the file.

 #### Palette header

+The maximum number of palette entries is 16,777,216.
+For why, see [colour indices](#colour-indices).

+Therefore, the number of palette entries, should be masked with 0x00FFFFFF when read as sometimes bits 24 to 31 (inclusive) are set.

 | Offset | Length | Content                                                  |
 |--------|--------|----------------------------------------------------------|